Chwilka...

 • No referral needed: Go directly to a dermatologist, orthopedist, or cardiologist without a GP visit first

-Major Private Health Insurance Providers in Poland
+Major Private Health Insurance Providers in Poland (2026 Pricing)

 There's an important distinction to understand: abonament medyczny (medical subscription) gives you access to a specific network of clinics for a flat monthly fee.
 Ubezpieczenie zdrowotne (health insurance policy) reimburses you for costs incurred at any provider, up to policy limits.
 Some products combine both.
+When comparing offers, always check whether hospitalization and surgery are included — most basic subscriptions exclude them.

 What Does Private Coverage Typically Include?